 PA users are requesting increasingly sophisticated bias circuits.
+Load matching is a challenge shared by the PA and the antenna.
+There has beem significant work on adaptive antenna matching that needs to be considered also.
 Some examples of user requests include: 1) enable pins/mode control, 2) temperature compensation circuitry, 3) automatic bias control in which the PA senses power and resets bias based on the power it senses, and 4) circuits that do not require a reference supply voltage.
 The above request 3 may require integration of the power detector/coupler into the PA module.
 Also, using only npn transistors to meet the above request 4 is challenging.
 In general, meeting the above requests or demands is the driver for BiFET integration where the FET is required to be a high quality analog FET.
 Continued emphasis on this area also makes BiCMOS, although it has RF shortcomings, an attractive alternative to GaAs HBT.
+Also, load matching is another challenge that is influenced considerably by the PA and the antenna.
+Adaptive antenna matching offers additional options for designers.